wisnia74/openrct2-typescript-mod-template/README.md

 That's not an automated process unfortunately.
 After running `npm run build` locally, `./dist/` directory will be created that will contain all the compiled files from `./src/`.
-It's up to you, if you want to edit `.gitignore` to actually include `./dist/` contents and push them to your remote, or if you want to manually copy the contents of `./dist/` and publish them somewhere.
-However, pushing `./dist/` and then making a release on GitHub sounds like a cool idea.
-The file will get zipped and will be available for download straight from the repo.
+It's up to you, if you want to edit `.gitignore` to actually include `./dist/` contents and push them to your remote or if you want to manually copy the contents of `./dist/` and publish them somewhere.
+However creating a GitHub release using zipped contents of `./dist/` directory sounds like a cool idea.
+You would have your mod file available for download straight from the repo.

 ## Notes